tytydraco/yessleep/out/Lactose_Intolerance.md

 &#x200B;

-“I’ll have you suspended for that,” he scrambled after me while getting back to his feet.
+“I’ll have you suspended for that,” he screamed at me while getting back to his feet.

 &#x200B;

 &#x200B;

 Soon, he was in front of my stall and hammering furiously on it.

+&#x200B;

 &#x200B;